 Table of Contents

-‘Economics’ is defined as the study of how humans collaborate to convert finite resources into commodities and services to meet their (infinite) wants, and how they share the same among themselves.
-Microeconomics and macroeconomics are the two broad disciplines of economics.
+‘Economics’ is defined as the study of how humans collaborate to convert finite resources into commodities and services to meet their (infinite) wants and how they share the same among themselves.
+Microeconomics and macroeconomics are the two primary disciplines of economics.

 In this blog, we have broken down the idea and all of the key differences between microeconomics and macroeconomics.

 Micro is the study of the behavior and performance of individual economic players within the economy, such as consumers, families, industries, and businesses.
-It determines how limited resources are distributed among diverse persons to meet their desires.
+It determines how limited resources are allocated among individuals to satisfy their demands.
 It also provides the requirements for making the optimum use of resources to maximize production and social welfare.

-In this case, demand is important in establishing the amount and price of a product, as well as the price and quantity of related items (complementary goods) and replacement products, to make an informed choice about the allocation of scarce resources based on their alternative uses.
+In this case, demand is important in establishing the quantity and price of a product, as well as the price and quantity of related items (complementary goods) and replacement products, to make an informed decision about the allocation of scarce resources based on their alternative uses.

 Macroeconomics is the study of the overall economic phenomena or the total economy.
-It is largely concerned with the behavior and performance of aggregate variables and issues that affect the economy.
+It is mainly concerned with the behavior and performance of aggregate variables and issues that affect the economy.

-It handles important economic concerns such as unemployment, poverty, the general price level, total consumption, total savings, GDP (Gross Domestic Product), imports and exports, economic growth, globalization, monetary/ fiscal policy, and so on.
+It addresses significant economic concerns such as unemployment, poverty, the general price level, total consumption, total savings, GDP (Gross Domestic Product), imports and exports, economic growth, globalization, monetary/ fiscal policy, and so on.